 Let’s start with a reality check: There is no such thing as a completely non-shedding dog—even so-called hairless breeds.
 Like humans, all dogs shed at least a little hair at one time or another.
 Because dog hair can trigger allergic reactions in humans, that means that truly hypoallergenic dog breeds do not exist.

-Even if there were a dog breed that didn’t shed at all, they still wouldn’t be hypoallergenic.
+Even if there was a dog breed that didn’t shed at all, they still wouldn’t be hypoallergenic.
 That’s because most dog allergies are caused by dog dander, not the hair they shed.
 Dander is the dead skin that falls off the dog, depositing itself all over the house and wafting through the air into your nose and eyes in the process.
 All dogs produce dander, but some dogs create a lot less dander.
 Low-shedding dog breeds are considered to be best for allergy sufferers, which means they don’t produce as many allergens through flaky dead skin and dander as other breeds do.

 So, which dogs shed less?
 Read on to learn more about 25 low-shedding breeds.